bingjetli/humber-http-5226-collaborative-project/README.md

 - **Delete**: Revoke a courier's license.

 ### Additional Features
-- **Search Functionality**: A search bar allows users to narrow down their cafe search, making it easier to find exactly what they're looking for.
+- **Search Functionality**: A search bar allows users to narrow down their cafe search, making it easier to find exactly what they're looking for. (coming soon)

 ## Getting Started
 To set up the project locally, follow these steps: